NannyML/nannyml/docs/tutorials/detecting_data_drift/multivariate_drift_detection/dc.rst

 NannyML can also visualize the multivariate drift results in a plot.
 Our plot contains several key elements.

-* The purple step plot shows the reconstruction error in each chunk of the analysis period.
+* The purple step plot shows the reconstruction error in each chunk of the monitored period.
 Thick squared point markers indicate the middle of these chunks.
 * The red horizontal dashed lines show upper and lower thresholds for alerting purposes.
 * If discrimination value crosses the upper or lower threshold an alert is raised.